haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/new-relic.md

 We recommend reviewing tracked data:

--  **Most time consuming**—Determine time consumption by tracking requests in parallel.
-For example, you may have the highest transaction time spent in product and category views.
+-  **Most time consuming**—Determine time consumption by tracking requests in parallel. 例如， you may have the highest transaction time spent in product and category views.
 If a customer account page suddenly ranks very high in time consumption, there may be a call or query dragging performance.
 -  **Highest throughput**—Identify pages hit the most based on the size and frequency of bytes transmitted.

 All collected data details the time spent on an action transmitting data, queries, or _Redis_ data.
 If queries cause issues, New Relic provides information to track and respond to it.